mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 .. admonition:: Exercise

-   Give, if possible, a µ-calculus  expression that states that the process of figure :ref:`nats` cannot execute ``num`` actions carrying an odd natural number as its parameter.
-If impossible, explain why.
+   Give a µ-calculus  expression that states that this :ref:`process <nats>` cannot execute actions ``num`` with an odd natural number as its parameter.

 Data variables that are bound by the ``sum`` operator can affect the entire process that is within the scope of such operators.
 This way,